 Iran is constructing a heavy-water research reactor in the city of Arak.
-The reactor uses natural uranium as fuel, but once operational it will produce about 9 kilograms of plutonium every year, which is sufficient for 1.5 bombs.
-This can open a second path — followed by most nuclear proliferators — towards nuclear weapons.
+The reactor uses natural uranium as fuel; once operational, it will produce about 9 kilograms of plutonium every year, which is sufficient for 1 1/2 bombs.
+This can open a second path — followed by most nuclear proliferators — to nuclear weapons.

-Separating plutonium from a reactor's spent fuel rods, however, requires a reprocessing facility that Iran neither currently has, nor has demonstrated any intention of building.
-But this might not matter to Israel, which twice before has attacked suspected reactors in regional countries — in Iraq in 1981 and in Syria in 2007 — before their completion, since striking an operational reactor would prompt an environmental catastrophe.
+Separating plutonium from a reactor's spent fuel rods, however, requires a reprocessing facility that Iran neither currently has nor has demonstrated any intention of building.
+But this might not matter to Israel, which twice before has attacked suspected reactors in countries in the region — in Iraq in 1981 and in Syria in 2007 — before their completion, since striking an operational reactor would result in an environmental catastrophe.

 Concern 4: Past activities

 Iran's uranium enrichment program was born in secret through the acquisition of technical drawings, manufacturing instructions and samples of components for centrifuges from the father of Pakistan’s atomic bomb and infamous proliferator, AQ Khan.